Ankur Parikh, DO

 Dr. Parikh is a member of the American Society of Hematology, American Society of Clinical Oncology, American Society for Blood and Marrow Transplantation and the American College of Physicians.

-Dr. Parikh and his wife are new parents.
+Dr. Parikh and his wife have two children.
 He enjoys spending time with his family.
 His interests include traveling, as well as watching and playing sports.
 He is a huge Chicago Bulls and Bears fan.